Lena Luthor: Lena Luthor I

-In the 2009 revival of Adventure Comics, Lex made certain to cover up his Smallville history, and that included disavowing a connection to his sister.
+In the 2009 revival of Adventure Comics, Lex covers up his Smallville history, which includes disavowing a connection to his sister.
 Lena is now paralyzed, living in Smallville with her daughter Lori Luthor.
-Lori became friends with Superboy who was attracted to Lori's petty crimes when trying to take care of her mother.
-Both were shocked to find Lex Luthor on Lori's doorstep, intent on taking control of Superboy again and claiming he can cure Lena's condition.
-With Superboy's help Luthor indeed cures Lena, but he then undoes his cure, claiming he only helped her to prove to Superboy that he could and that so long as Superman lives, he will never reveal how he did it.
-Currently, Lena is under the care of Wayne Enterprises doctors, thanks to Red Robin.
+Lori becomes friends with Superboy, who is attracted to Lori's petty crimes when trying to take care of her mother.
+Both are shocked to find Lex Luthor on Lori's doorstep, intent on taking control of Superboy again and claiming he can cure Lena's condition.
+With Superboy's help, Luthor cures Lena, but he reverses it, claiming he only helped her to prove to Superboy that he could.
+He says that so long as Superman lives, he will never reveal how he did it.
+Lena is put under the care of Wayne Enterprises doctors.

 In 2011, "The New 52" rebooted the DC universe.
-Lena Luthor is paralyzed as a result of a childhood illness, with Luthor initially claiming to Bizarro that he never tried to save her because he was afraid of failure, only to admit privately later that he actually tried and failed to save her and instead left her paralyzed.
-He was eventually able to treat her paralysis, but delayed the treatment as it involved technology he did not invent himself, leaving Lena enraged that he expected her to be forever under his shadow.
+Lena Luthor is paralyzed as a result of a childhood illness.
+Luthor initially claims to Bizarro that he never tried to save her because he was afraid of failure but admits privately later that his failed attempt left her paralyzed.
+He eventually treats her paralysis but delays the treatment as it involves technology he did not invent himself, leaving Lena enraged that he expected her to be forever under his shadow.

-In 2016, DC Comics implemented another relaunch of its books called "DC Rebirth" which restored its continuity to a form much as it was prior to "The New 52".
-A desperate Lex tried to use Doctor Omen's Super-Man technology to cure Lena only for it to make her more paralyzed and give her a higher intellect as well as developing a psychic link to her Mother Box.
-Lex is unaware that Lena created several binary clones of herself and Superwoman of Earth-Three, with one of them becoming Bizarress.
-Lena later proceeded to use the Mother Box's power to merge with one of Lex Luthor's exo-armors to gain mobility.
-The Lana Lang version of Superwoman defeated Lena and returned her to LexCorp.
-Lex locked up Lena as he vowed to find a way to help his sister.
+In 2016, DC Comics relaunched its books with "DC Rebirth", which restored its continuity to a form much as it was prior to "The New 52".
+Lex desperately tries to use Doctor Omen's Super-Man technology to cure Lena.
+It worsens her paralysis, improves her intellect, and develops a psychic link to her Mother Box.
+Lex is unaware that Lena created several binary clones of herself and Superwoman of Earth-Three, one of whom becomes Bizarress.
+Lena later uses the Mother Box's power to merge with one of Lex Luthor's exo-armors to gain mobility.
+The Lana Lang version of Superwoman defeats Lena and returns her to LexCorp.
+Lex locks up Lena as he vows to find a way to help his sister.